BETTER MANAGEMENT FEATURED CLIENTS

 Jordan Imiola - IMDb - Website

 Jordan Imiola is a screenwriter from the city of good neighbors, Buffalo, NY.
 Before moving to the city of angels, he was the first Buffalo State student in history to be nominated for the WGA Michael Collyer Fellowship.
-He has worked for Twentieth Century Fox, Disney, and Untitled Entertainment.
+Jordan is the creator and writer of Romantically Hopeless, Spy Time, and Monster Therapy.
 He's had two TV pilots produced.
 He wrote "Sunny & Ray," a feel-good comedy about a boy trying to kill himself.
 The film is now in development with director, Anthony Sabet after it was sold to ASA Pictures.
-Jordan is also the creator and writer of Romantically Hopeless, Spy Time, and Monster Therapy.

 Kelly Kurowski - IMDb